-Roof components were recognised separately for HRA assets in the Council's 2010/11 accounts.
-In the current financial year of 2011/12 it was decided to combine the roof components back into the host structures of the HRA assets.
-These adjustments have been made as there are no material impacts on the total depreciation charge of having roofs as a separate component of HRA assets.
-The 2011/12 depreciation charge has been calculated using the following components - host structure and mechanical & electrical.
+Mechanical and Electrical components were recognised separately for HRA building assets in the Council's 2011/12 accounts.
+In the current financial year of 2012/13 it was decided to combine the mechanical and electrical components back into the host structures of the HRA assets.
+These adjustments have been made as there are no material impacts on the total depreciation charge of having these as a separate component of HRA building assets.
+The 2012/13 depreciation charge has been calculated using the host structure as the main component of HRA building assets.
 This change has been accounted for on a prospective basis as depreciation charges are considered to be accounting estimates for which no prior period adjustments are required to be made in the accounts.